jean-pasquier/python-uv-handbook/README.md

 ### Option 2: tool as uv tool

 The uv tools are installed in a separate venv from our application.
-This works because ruff does not need application installed (only source code).
+This works because ruff does not need application installed (only source code):

 ```shell
 # Equivalent